Did the story of the virgin birth of Jesus have its origin in older religious beliefs, like Buddhism?

 Head over to the sacred texts website and read about the birth of Gautama Buddha.
 Do you see any reference to a virgin birth?

-If there is any parallel between the birth of Gautama and anything in the Bible, the closest thing would probably be the story of Abraham and Sarah and their son Isaac, which is not a virgin birth story at all.
+The closest thing in the Bible to a parallel with Gautama’s story would probably be the story of Abraham and Sarah.
+This is not a virgin birth story at all.
 Abraham and Sarah, like Maya and Suddhodana, had been trying for years to have a child, and then due to a miracle, they succeed.
 We can’t use this example as a transference from Buddhism to Judaism or Christianity, however, simply because of the great age of the account of Abraham and Sarah.
 It is older than the story of Buddha, and geographically very far removed.

-As an intellectually honest sceptic, the next time you see the claim repeated that the virgin birth of Jesus is a fictional element borrowed from mythological stories including the birth of Gautama, please stop the claimant in his/her tracks and ask for documentation of the claim about Buddha.
+Be an intellectually honest sceptic.
+The next time you see the claim repeated that the virgin birth of Jesus is a fictional element borrowed from mythological stories including the birth of Gautama, speak up.
+Stop the claimant in his/her tracks and ask for clear evidence of the claim about Buddha.
 If the source is a book or website that makes the claim, then follow up with the question, “and what is their evidence?”

-One by one let’s wipe this meme out.
+One by one let’s wipe this intellectual weed out.